fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

 | Step-by-step | Easy to debug, transparent | Slower on repeated runs | Development, testing |
 | JIT (Numba) | Fast on hot paths | Opaque, recompiles on shape or dtype change | Production, repeated queries |

+Yet, this is the theory.
+In practice, we would need to profile and determine when we need Numba.

 ## Error Handling

 The topological sorting algorithm will detect cycles